-The Monitoring Committee will be elected annually by the full CoC and include CoC Planning staff, people with lived experience, and people representing marginalized communities.
+The Monitoring Committee will be elected annually by the full CoC and include CoC Planning staff, people with lived experience, and people representing communities most impacted by homelessness locally.
 This Committee will create a local monitoring tool and process to prepare all CoC-funded projects for HUD monitor and share best practices.
 Monitoring will include a project participant survey to focus on the experiences of those served by CoC projects.